ecadlabs/tezos-key-gen-api/README.md

 # Tezos Key Generation API

+> ⚠️ **Documentation Status: Work in Progress** ⚠️
+>
+> This documentation is currently being developed and may not be complete.
+Some sections may contain placeholder information or require additional details.
+We're actively working to improve and expand these docs.
+If you find any issues or have suggestions, please open an issue or contribute to the documentation.

 A high-performance, Redis-backed API service for generating and managing Tezos cryptographic keys for integration testing and development environments.

 ## What It Does